ajcrush/devTinder-web/README.md

 - Navbar should be updated as soon as user logged in
 - Refactor our code to add constant file + create a components folder
 - You should not be access to other routes login
+- If token is not present redirect user to login page